Greatest Literature banner

 • It's too long.
 We really don't need so much detail about his youth, schoolboy intrigues and such, nor all the subplots concerning characters we don't care about.

 • It's too difficult.
 Does the time-switching really help the reader get Huxley's ideas or does it hinder us?
 Well, it helps in that at least several strands of narrative—for example, one ending in 1914 with the tragic end of Beavis's childhood friend Brian, and the other involving Beavis and his friend Mark joining an insurrection in Mexico in 1934—reach climaxes at about the same time for the reader.
 This increases the impact of the stories.
 But couldn't this have been accomplished through revelations and occasional flashbacks rather than by making the entire novel a puzzle to fit together?
-I was constantly flipping back and forth, trying to remember who the characters were (sometimes two generations of them) and what relationships they held in the various time periods.
+I was constantly flipping back and forth, trying to remember who the characters were (sometimes multiple generations of them) and what relationships they held in the various time periods.

 • I don't mind the really big statements about life and the universe.
-In fact, I like them in a novel.
+I appreciate them in a novel.
 But the ideas in Eyeless seem particularly outdated.
 Huxley's characters, as usual, are in the thick of intellectual conflict over the great artistic and social movements of the day.
 But they are largely dilettantes—affluent, highly cultured folks who play at having an interest in the concerns of the masses but always return to their sardonic homes above the fray.

 Huxley, I'm sure, is sincere but it is hardly surprising his protagonist comes to the conclusion (signalled from the beginning of Eyeless and in the previous novel, Brave New World) that social progress is not possible without personal salvation first.